thephez/docs-core/docs/reference/transactions-raw-transaction-format.md

 | 00000000 ............................
 Locktime
 ```

-Note: currently the normal coinbase has 2 outputs (1 for the <<glossary:miner>> and 1 for the selected <<glossary:masternode>>).
+Note: currently the normal coinbase has 2 outputs (1 for the [miner](../resources/glossary.md#miner) and 1 for the selected [masternode](../resources/glossary.md#masternode)).
 Superblocks ([superblock example](https://chainz.cryptoid.info/dash/block.dws?731104.htm)) have multiple outputs depending on the number of proposals being funded.